Saint Mungo: Fiction

-St. Mungo is mentioned in the Father Brown series of books by G. K. Chesterton, as the titular saint of Father Brown's parish.
+In the short story "The Wrong Shape," found in The Innocence of Father Brown by G. K. Chesterton, St. Mungo is mentioned as the saint for which Father Brown's church is named.

 St. Mungo is a primary antagonist in the book The Lost Queen by Signe Pike.
 He is portrayed as vindictive, cruel, and malicious.

 St. Mungo's Hospital for Magical Maladies and Injuries is the primary hospital of Magical Britain in the Harry Potter series of books by J. K. Rowling.

 Kentigern Gardens is the location of a murder in The Cuckoo's Calling, a novel published under J. K. Rowling's pseudonym of Robert Galbraith.

 Mungo is the main character in Young Mungo, a novel by Douglas Stuart.
-Name holds symbolic importance for the character's story.
+The name holds symbolic importance for the character's story.

-Mungo's tomb is featured in the book Raven Nightshade - The Demon Sword - in the series of books by Martin Roy, where it is described as containing a cup of coffee, adding an intriguing and surreal detail to the narrative.
+Mungo's tomb is featured in the book Raven Nightshade: The Demon Sword in the series of books by Martin Roy, where it is described as containing a cup of coffee, adding an intriguing and surreal detail to the narrative.